TBradley27/FilTar/README.md

 Instructions on how to install FilTar can be found at the following location: https://tbradley27.github.io/FilTar/

-## Containerisation

-FilTar provides a development container configuration that offers a consistent, pre-configured development environment for seamless collaboration and development.
-The containerised environment includes all necessary dependencies (R, Python, Snakemake, conda) and VS Code extensions optimised for FilTar development.

-This approach is particularly useful for:
-- **GitHub Codespaces**: One-click cloud development environment
-- **VS Code Remote Containers**: Local containerised development
-- **Consistent environments**: Eliminates "works on my machine" issues

-To get started with the containerised environment, simply open the repository in GitHub Codespaces or use VS Code's Remote Containers extension.
-For detailed setup instructions, troubleshooting, and feature documentation, see the [development container README](.devcontainer/README.md).

 ## Basic Usage

 FilTar can be used by following 2 steps: